MahsaShk/ApacheSpark/README.md

 <a href="pyspark-MLlib.ipynb"> Introduction to Pyspark MLlib (Machine learning library) </a>

-## Projects based on machine learning and pyspark:
+## Machine learning projects using Pyspark MLlib:

 <a href="Linear_Regression_Consulting_Project.ipynb"> Linear regression consulting project </a>: